2/15/2024

 speaker

-We are confident in our ability to continue to create long-term shareholder value by executing our strategy and delivering our investment thesis.
-We believe in the promise of paper for education, communication, and entertainment, and we intend to increase our competitive advantage in the market we share
+We are confident in our ability to continue to create long-term shareholder value by executing our strategy and delivering on our investment thesis.
+We believe in the promise of paper for education, communication, and entertainment, and we intend to increase our competitive advantages in the market we share.
+We are a low-cost global producer with strong supply position, iconic brands, and talented teams.
+We leverage our strengths to drive high returns on invested capital and generate free cash flow.
+We use that cash to increase shareholder value by maintaining a strong financial position, returning cash to shareholders, and reinvesting in our business.
+We are confident in our future and motivated by the opportunities that lie ahead.
+With that, I'll turn the call back to him.

 speaker